raffitch/flowmeter/README.md

    every 200 ms).
 2. Run `python3 flowmeter.py` and select the correct serial port.
 3. Open `index.html` in a browser.
-4. Enter a target volume, regulator setting and supply pressure then press **Start** to capture a run.
+4. Enter the regulator version and supply pressure (in MPa) then press **Start** to capture a run.
+The calibration volume is fixed at 1 L.

 The plotted curve can be saved to CSV or PNG.
-Each CSV contains run metadata (start/end time, volume, regulator setting and supply pressure) followed by the filtered pulses‑per‑second data.
+Each CSV contains run metadata (start/end time, volume, regulator version and supply pressure) followed by the filtered pulses‑per‑second data.
 Record gauge readings manually using the Supply pressure field.

 The interface shows live pulses per second.
-A median filter removes single-frame spikes before applying a short moving average (~0.6 s with the default 200 ms sample rate).
+A median filter removes single-frame spikes, then a one‑second moving average and exponential smoothing clean up outliers.
 Calibration can optionally stop after a specified number of pulses or elapsed seconds.

 Plotly is used for plotting, providing zoomable curves and hover details.
 Each run is drawn as a separate trace so multiple runs overlay for easy comparison, and completed runs are summarised with the average pulses per second.

-For consistent results, keep the water source pressure and temperature steady and perform multiple runs for each regulator setting.
+For consistent results, keep the water source pressure and temperature steady and perform multiple runs for each regulator version.